-75 years on from the atomic bombing of Hiroshima, more than 13,000 nuclear warheads are still scattered across the world from silos in Montana to isolated corners of European airbases and even to the ocean depths where ballistic missile submarines lurk as a deterrent nearly impossible to detect.
+Over 75 years have passed since the atomic bombing of Hiroshima and more than 13,000 nuclear warheads are still scattered across the world from silos in Montana to isolated corners of European airbases and even to the ocean depths where ballistic missile submarines lurk as a deterrent nearly impossible to detect.
 Hiroshima was the first of two atomic bombings in 1945 and it involved a 15-kiloton device while the weapon used in the attack on Nagasaki three days later had a 22 kiloton yield.
 Modern nuclear warheads are far more powerful with the U.S. Trident missile yielding a 455 kiloton warhead while Russia's SS ICBM has an 800 kiloton yield.
-Together, the United States and Russia possess more than 90 percent of the world's nuclear weapons with a stockpile of 8,000 between them, according to the Federation of American Scientists.
-Active and inactive warheads in military custody are included in that total but it excludes strategic warheads currently deployed at bases for heavy bombers and on intercontinental ballistic missiles.
+Together, the United States and Russia possess more than 90 percent of the world's nuclear weapons with a stockpile of nearly 13,000 between them, according to the Federation of American Scientists.